 A Brief History

-Claiming Williams was born when a series of incidents in an entry in January 2008 sparked a grassroots student movement that was joined by staff and faculty, and became known as Stand with Us.
-The hope was that the community would work pro-actively to prevent hurtful, hateful incidents, rather than just responding afterwards.
+Claiming Williams was born after a series of racist and sexist incidents in January 2008 sparked a grassroots student movement that was joined by staff and faculty, and became known as Stand with Us.
+The hope was that the community would work proactively to prevent hurtful, hateful incidents, rather than just responding afterward.